rutgerw/sma_api/README.md

 There seems to be a limit of 4 sessions.
 Another attempt to login will result into an error message from the web interface, which is turned into a `SmaApi::Error` that has the `Creating session failed` message.
-The software in the inverter will free up a session after a 5 minute inactivity.
+The software in the inverter will free up a session after 5 minutes of inactivity.

 There are different ways of handling the session:
 - Create the `SmaApi::Client` instance just once and use it multiple times
-- Store the session id in a cache (file, Redis or another solution)
+- Create the `SmaApi::Client` instance using the session id from a cache (Redis, a file)
 - Use `client.destroy_session` to explicitly remove the session

 ### Create client once